Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Scams in Isla Mujeres

-Golf Cart Scam: You’ll spot workers trying to get you to rent a golf cart everywhere you walk on the island, and there’s no problem doing so and riding around.
-But some places try to scam tourists once they rent a golf cart.
+• Golf Cart Scam: You’ll spot workers trying to get you to rent a golf cart everywhere you walk on the island, and there’s no problem doing so.
+But some rental shops try to scam tourists once they rent a golf cart.
+Here’s how it usually goes.

-Beach Theft: Watch your belongings when visiting the beach.
-Valuables being stolen at the beach has risen in the last two years.
-Limited beach space and many locals/tourists visiting, so you can imagine it’s easy for someone to steal things from others on the beach.
+• Beach Theft: Watch your belongings when visiting the beach in Isla Mujeres.
+Valuables being stolen at the beach have risen in the last two years.
+There is limited beach space, and many locals and tourists visit, so there’s always someone nearby.

-Theft happens from both tourists and locals; needless to say, keep an eye out for your belongings when at the beach and going into the water.
+Theft happens from tourists and locals.
+Watch for your belongings at the beach and go into the water.

-Hotel Theft: While hotel room theft isn’t common, it happens not only in Isla Mujeres but other places in Mexico.
-I know this first-hand as well as from friends, clients who’ve visited Isla Mujeres.
+• Hotel Theft: While hotel room theft isn’t common, it happens in Isla Mujeres and other places in Mexico.
+I know this first-hand and from friends who’ve visited Isla Mujeres.

 beautiful shades of blue water in the waters of isla mujeres